What Apollo Program Success Can Teach Indy Developers in the 2020s

 Footnotes

-2. George Michael Low manager of the Apollo Spacecraft Program Office and 14th President of RPI.
-See also George M. Low at the Rensselaer Polytechnic Institute Archives and Special Collections and George Low, the RPI President Who Changed World History on DaveAiello.com. ↩︎
+2. See also George M. Low at the Rensselaer Polytechnic Institute Archives and Special Collections and George Low, the RPI President Who Changed World History on DaveAiello.com. ↩︎

 3. Mr. Butryn, Mr. Hammond, and Mr. Sadeghpour repeatedly told me over the years what a great man George Low was, how much they learned from being in his presence (as they were students at the very end of Dr. Low’s presidency of RPI), and how much they wish they understood him better than they did as 19 and 20-year-olds. ↩︎